 The birthplace of Otto von Bismarck in Schönhausen on the Romanesque Road in Saxony-Anhalt

-Our journey continues along the road of the Romanesque to Schönhausen (Map).
-The village church of St. Marien and Willebrord cannot be overlooked because of its defensive tower.
-It is one of the best-preserved Romanesque churches on the Romanesque Road on the Romanesque Road in Saxony Stop.
+Our journey continues along the Romanesque Road to Schönhausen.
+The village church of St. Marien und Willebrord cannot be overlooked because of its fortified tower.
+It is one of the best preserved Romanesque churches on the Romanesque Road in Sachsen Stop.
 The church is closely associated with the von Bismarck family, who are remembered in the museum next door.
 It is housed in the former gatehouse of Schönhausen Palace.
 Of the castle itself, you can only see the foundation walls and some remains of the wall on the rear wall of the museum.

-There used to be two castles in Schönhausen, both built by the Bismarckians.
-In one of them Prince Otto von Bismarck was born.
-He was baptized in the Church of St. Mary and Willebrord.
-Bismarck spent his youth elsewhere, but he always returned to Schönhausen.
-After the death of his father Otto von Bismarck took over the position as a dikemaster in Jerichow.
-Shortly thereafter started his political career under Emperor Wilhelm I.
+There used to be two castles in Schönhausen, both of which were built by the Bismarcks.
+Prince Otto von Bismarck was born in one of them.
+He was baptized in the church of St. Marien und Willebrord.
+Bismarck spent his youth elsewhere, but he kept returning to Schönhausen.
+After the death of his father, Otto von Bismarck took over the position of dikemaster in Jerichow.
+Shortly afterwards his political career began under Kaiser Wilhelm I.

 His birthplace no longer exists today.
 The GDR government let it blow up 1958.
 Only the foundations are left over.
 The former castle park is still present.

 Jerichow Monastery on the Romanesque Road in Saxony Anhalt